KubaVejrazka/ConsoleCanvas/README.md

 ```

 ## How to use:
-First, you want to replace "image.jpg" with the image you want to use, keep in mind that it has to have the same name and format.
+First, you want to set up your terminal.
+It's quite simple, you just scroll out as far as you can, so you can fit as much text in the window as possible.
-Also, I recommend changing your terminal's font to "Liberation Mono", for equal spaces between columns and rows.
+Also, I recommend changing your terminal's font to "Liberation Mono", for equal spaces between columns and rows, so your image isn't disorted.

 #### Run with the default charset:
 Open your terminal inside /ConsoleCanvas/bin and run: